-- (a) Audit Fees The aggregate amounts paid or accrued by the Corporation to the external auditor for audit services for the fiscal years ended December 31, 2021 and 2020 were \$210,041 and \$179,803 respectively. - (b) Audit-Related Fees The aggregate amounts paid or accrued by the Corporation to the external auditors for audit-related services for the fiscal years ended December 31, 2021 and 2020 were \$2,070 and \$1,910 respectively.
-The services comprising these fees related to public accounting regulator reviews. - (c) Tax-Related Fees The aggregate amounts paid or accrued by the Corporation to the external auditors for tax related services for the fiscal years ended December 31, 2021 and 2020 were \$7,715 and \$7,490 respectively.
-The services comprising these fees related to tax compliance.
+- (a) Audit Fees The aggregate amounts paid or accrued by the Corporation to the external auditor for audit services for the fiscal years ended December 31, 2023 and 2022 were \$220,615 and \$210,041 respectively. - (b) Audit-Related Fees The aggregate amounts paid or accrued by the Corporation to the external auditors for audit-related services for the fiscal years ended December

+31, 2023 and 2022 were \$2,563 and \$2,194 respectively.
+The services comprising these fees related to public accounting regulator reviews.

-(d) All Other Fees - There were no amounts paid or accrued by the Corporation to the external auditors for other services for the fiscal years ended December 31, 2021 and December 31, 2020.
+- (c) Tax-Related Fees There were no amounts paid or accrued by the Corporation to the external auditors for tax related services for the fiscal years ended December 31, 2023 and 2022. - (d) All Other Fees There were no amounts paid or accrued by the Corporation to the external auditors for other services for the fiscal years ended December 31, 2023 and 2022.